Maxinio-berincini/HSG-HS23-DS-Assignment1/Report.md

    (0.25) Can this programming model be suitable (recommended) for iterative machine learning or data analysis applications?
 Please explain your argument.
    >Ans:
    >
-   > During the Map part, the input is divided into multiple chunks.
-Each chunk is then process by a mapping function, that creates a list of all words and the occurrence of said word.
-   > The produced map is then saved in a temporary file.
-In the Reduce part, the previously created maps are summed up and saved as a single map.
+   > As the name implies the MapReduce algorithm is seperated into 2 parts: Map and Reduce.
+During the map phase, the input is divided into chunks by a mapping function.
+This intermediary output is stored in temporary files.
+During the reduce phase, the data from the files is consolidated and the result is the final output.
    >
-   >Yes I think every program that relies on a connection can have some latency depending on the network load and speed and the overhead that is created when scheduling tasks and splitting the data.
+   >Yes we think every program that relies on a connection can have some latency depending on the network load and the overhead that is created when scheduling tasks and splitting the data.
+Saving the chunks as an intermediary step between map and reduce also introduces additional delay.
    >
-   >I dont think that it is suitable for big iterative tasks in general, as there is a lot of data, that has to be processed multiple times, while there is each time some latency from the overhead mentioned above and the network setup.
+   > When it comes to iterative tasks, especially in domains like machine learning or complex data analysis, MapReduce is not optimal.
+With each iteration, the overhead of MapReduce explained previously compounds, which makes it impractical on a large scale.